sunfishcode/basic-text/README.md

    stream using Basic Text.

 The code here is usable, but not very mature or optimized yet.
-At this point it implements everything in the Basic Text spec except for BiDi validation and some of the non-default options.
+At this point it implements everything in the Basic Text spec, except for some of the non-default options.

 [`TextString`]: https://docs.rs/basic-text/latest/basic_text/struct.TextString.html
 [`TextStr`]: https://docs.rs/basic-text/latest/basic_text/struct.TextStr.html